ajengs/atask_api/README.md

 - Transaction amount should be less than or equal to the wallet balance
 - Transaction will update the wallet balance
 - Transaction should have a reference to the user who created the transaction
-- Transaction can only be be created by user with role admin
-- User with role admin can create, update, and view any model
-- User with role viewer can view all models

-## TODO List

-- [ ] All models should have status (active, inactive)
-- [ ] Optimize database queries for better performance

 ## Resources